 At first, we thought there was a radiation leak from the instrument.
 But on further inspection the correlation with those who took frequent smoke breaks became evident.
 This was likely caused by the Lead-210 and Polonium-210 isotopes contained within their cigarette smoke.

 Think about it, smokers are regularly and efficiently dosing their lungs and bronchial tubes with radiation and heavy metals from tobacco Polonium-210 and Lead-210.
-This directly damages lung tissue, on top of the tissue damage caused by all the other chemical pollutants in cigarette smoke.
-Add to this lung damage from any Radon levels at home, and yes you are indeed more than double screwed!
+This directly damages lung tissue via radiation AND toxic elements, on top of the tissue damage caused by all the other chemical pollutants in cigarette smoke.
+Add to this lung damage from any Radon levels at home, and yes smokers inhaling Radon gas are indeed in double jeopardy.

 If you smoke cigarettes you are effectively committing slow suicide.
-And some selfish people who regularly smoke indoors may be committing slow HOMICIDE of any occupants forced to breath the secondhand smoke, especially in the presence of indoor Radon.
+And some selfish people who regularly smoke indoors may be committing slow HOMICIDE of any occupants (such as children) forced to breath the secondhand smoke, especially in the presence of indoor Radon.

 Smoke particles are thought to also assist the damage from Radon because the tiny smoke particles attract and help carry the Radon decay atoms deep into the lungs which further magnifies the potential for tissue damage upon inhalation.